 Camp Living Stones

-Camp Living Stones is a Christian outdoor recreation and adventure youth camp located in the beautiful Cherokee National Forest.
+Camp Living Stones is a Christian outdoor recreation and adventure youth camp located near the beautiful Cherokee National Forest.
 We offer one week, gospel-centered, fully-programmed experiences that are designed to challenge students grades 6-12 in a relationally-intentional, group-oriented environment to know and follow hard after Jesus Christ.
 Additionally, we offer retreat services and

 a gap-year program for young men.